-See the section on deriving under the data keyword above.
+See the section on deriving under the data keyword on page 4.

 Do

 The do keyword indicates that the code to follow will be in a monadic context.
 Statements are separated by newlines, assignment is indicated by <-, and a let form is introduce which does not require the in keyword.